GP remarked: "Your definition of 'laws' is: Identical parts or waves in identical circumstances always result in identical structures."

 "Everyone has the opportunity to refute my truth or to find one's own.

 I believe, following my truth, that one would then stand between the acceptance of reality and its own midpoints.
-For the goals in man, in society, of course, want to be realized.
+For the aims in man, in society, of course, want to be realized.
 This is the truth in the way and it is probably rather ignored, because otherwise the goals would seem to be impossible to achieve.

-For example, if someone stole something, it is understandable from the point of view that everything had to happen the way it did, but it does not fit with the values, goals of the people who demand punishment and retribution. "
+For example, if someone stole something, it is understandable from the point of view that everything had to happen the way it did, but it does not fit with the values, aims of the people who demand punishment and retribution. "

 "How could one unite these fundamental opposites?"